rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-1-in-level-order.md

 ```

 Note that the computational complexity is improved at the cost of increased
-storage requirements (see `node.len`).
+storage requirements - i.e. `node.len`.
+Without that storage property, the
+algorithm would have exponential runtime complexity.

 <!-- ======================================================================= -->
 ## decoding

 Note that the sequence of length values produced by a level-order traversal
 **can not be used to decode a document tree**.
 That is because one can not
-reliabley tell to which parent a node in the sequence belongs, which is
+reliabley tell to which parent a node in the sequence belongs, which is why
-why one can not determine the relationship of one length value with that
+one can not determine the relationship of one length value with that of a
-of a subsequent node.
+subsequent node.